allanchen95/PAKDD-20-JarKA/README.md

 ### 1. Preprocess the data

-+ Go to the dirs, *./dbp15k/zh_en/*,  then, run the following code sequentially to generate essential data files:
++ You need first download *dbp15k* dataset, and then go to the dirs *./dbp15k/zh_en/*,  run the following code sequentially to generate essential data files:
   + *build_vocab_dict.py*:  to build vocabulary dict (*whole_vocab_split*) and the corpus for pretraining the NMT (*zh_en_des*);
   + *filter_att.py*: to filter the popular attributes which appear at least 50 times in all attribute triplets, and then match each attribute to an id. (*att2id_fre.p*);
   + *generate_popular_attrs.py*: filter and sort the attributes by popularity and seclect top-20 attribute triplets for each entity (*filter_sort_zh/en_lan_att_filter.p*)